 When a student is issued a detention, the issuing teacher may notify the parents by phone.
 A detention is written for more serious offenses or after a student has accumulated three demerits.
 Detention notification will be sent home with the student.
 This detention slip will provide information for the parent/guardian regarding the detention.
 The teachers will supervise the detentions.
 Parents/guardians are responsible for the transportation of their child.
-Detentions will be scheduled on Thursdays after school from 2:20-3:20.
+Detentions will be scheduled on Thursdays after school from 2:25-3:25.
+Students who are not picked up by 3:25 will go to Aftercare and appropriate aftercare fees will be applied.
 Some examples of behaviors, which would result in a detention, are listed below.